 - You will come to a fork with a small Chugchilán sign up on a tree in the middle of the fork, take the fork left to an area where there are lots of signs at the top of a small hill.
 Continue to the road and turn right.
 This is shown in the picture above where the dotted brown line, meets up with the solid white one (not marked with a red marker).

 - You will follow this road around a couple of switchbacks for 15 mins.
 You’ll need to take a small dirt path off the road to the right which heads up a hill.
 This path is about 200m before the dirt road you are currently on makes a sharp left switchback.
 If you take that hard left switchback under an electrical wire, you’ve gone too far.
+(EDIT: We’ve been told that continuing on the dirt road will lead you to the Quilotoa Crater, and is a fine alternative path if you’re not up for the steeper, more direct path to the top!).
 The path you are meant to take is on maps.me.
 In the picture below, the path in the left of the screenshot is much more direct than the one on the right.
 This is the one you will take.